Blog

 - No Comments

-Cannabis consumption methods vary—smoking is traditional, but edibles are gaining popularity.
+Cannabis consumption methods varyโsmoking is traditional, but edibles are gaining popularity.
 But are edibles as bad as smoking weed?
 In this article, we’ll explore how they compare in terms of safety, side effects, dosage risks, and cardiovascular concerns, backed by top research and vetted guidelines.
+But we need to understand that edibles and smoking weeds are equally injurious for human health.
+Edibles contain nutritional ingredients, too.

 Key Highlights